-Any entry into the eye can disrupt the fluids and adjacent tissues in the back of the eye.
-Cataract surgery is such an entry event.
-Commonly the area around the macula will accumulate fluid (edema) and when this subsides, usually everything normalizes.
-But sometimes the lining of the vitreous (the gel within the back of the eye filling most of the space) will thicken in response to the edema and when it subsides, the thickened lining contracts by wrinkling, which disturbs the vision.
-This is a mechanical event and will not respond to oral medications like Ocuvite or prescribed medication.
-Hopefully yours is making a minimal disturbance in the vision and you can live with it.
-If the disturbance is more than you can tolerate or if it is progressively worsening, there is a retinal surgery termed 'peeling' which can remove the membrane causing the trouble.
-You can get an idea about this and the risks from a retinal surgeon.
+Surgery or any other entry into the eye can disrupt the eye's internal fluids and the tissues lining the back of the eye.
+After cataract surgery, it is common for the area around the macula to accumulate fluid (edema).
+When the edema (or swelling) reduces, usually everything normalizes.
+But sometimes the lining of the vitreous (the gel within the back of the eye filling most of the space) thickens and wrinkles, which disturbs vision.
+Macular pucker will not respond to oral medications like Ocuvite or prescribed medication.
+If the distorted vision is more than you can tolerate or is getting worse, there is a surgery called vitrectomy that removes the membrane causing the trouble.
+You can get more details about the surgery and its risks from a retinal surgeon.